Re-writing Our Narratives: Cultivating Awareness and Collective Care through Critical Literacy

 - Collectively generate our barriers to health and wellness as educators

-- In small CFGs, processing specific themes to make sense of our educator lived realities
+- Process specific themes to make sense of our educator lived realities

-- Construct coherent narrative of self and what we deserve & what we don’t deserve, providing a space to interrogate internalized stories of ourselves
+- Constructing coherent narratives of self: making sense of our lived experiences, articulating what we do and don’t deserve, and providing a space to interrogate internalized stories of ourselves

 - Build our own wellness toolboxes through a variety of evidence based and community valued mental health offerings that strengthen our skill and capacity for self and co-regulation

-- Certificate of completion, protocol packet to implement this experience in your own site.
+- Protocol packet to implement this experience in your own site

 Who is invited?

 Anyone who tends to the well-being of young people in school settings (school leaders, educators, community service providers, guidance counselors in higher education, social workers, etc.).

 - Will sessions be recorded?
 Recordings will be available to participants only.